stephen-ck-zhang/Multi-Label-Classification/README.md

 **Data_Preprocessing.ipynb**
 This is our data preprocessing & cleaning file.
 Data with non-English overviews or invalid overviews (NaN) aredropped.
 Raw genre labels, originally in JSON format, are transformed into Python lists of strings and stored Pandas Dataframe form.
 Also, The dataset is split into 70% of training data, 15% of validation data, and 15% of test data.
-The split data is stored into 3 CSV files for our experiment, you can check it in _Data_ file.
+The split data is stored into 3 CSV files for our experiment, you can check it in `multiclassification/data` file.

 **MovieClassification_Baseline.ipynb**
 This is the implementation of our baseline, TF-IDF+Logistic Regression.
 Please make sure the envirnoment is set up and run the cells to check the results.
 Also, keeping the preprocessed dataset in the same directory.